 Case‑led proof (examples): teams that moved from broad blasts to signal‑stacked micro‑campaigns saw higher meeting acceptance and more consistent SQL‑to‑opportunity conversion.
 (See the Cabinet & 14.ai learning‑loop stories.)

-Strategy‑first prospecting wins: ICP clarity, signal‑based prioritization, and fit‑for‑purpose qualification beat high‑volume tactics every time.
-When your ICP is structured, your signals are stacked, and your qualification is consistent, account selection sharpens, cycles shorten, and close rates rise—without burning trust or deliverability.
+Strategy-first prospecting wins.
+When ICP is structured, signals are stacked, and qualification is consistent, account selection sharpens, cycles shorten and close rates rise — without burning trust or deliverability.

 FAQ